oblinger/HookAnchorApp/T/Life/Diary/Reflections.md

 Hey this is Dan, Yoshiko's boyfriend from years ago  (I think you will remember me from my stay at your parents house and the trip where I took you and Yoshiko to Eiheiji temple).
-I am so shocked to learn that Yoshiko is in hospice! so, so very sad!
-I recorded a letter that I am hoping she is still able to understand.
-If you think she would enjoy hearing an audio letter, it would be great if you could play it for her.
+I am so shocked to learn that Yoshiko is                                                                                                                                                                               f you could play it for her.
 I wish I could tell her in person!
 I am happy for any details if you think she was or wasn't able to hear it.
 This is all so so sad!

 Yours,
 Dan